apple patient

 Printed circuit board, motherboard.
 Abstract technological background.
 Computer technology, processor, microchip.
 Artificial intelligence, big data.
 Futuristic vector design, cyber innovation concept

-We don't yet know how powerful or energy efficient Apple's upcoming "M2" chip will be, but Apple's previous processor developments in the iPhone may provide a clue, according to a new report.
+We don't yet know how powerful or energy-efficient Apple's upcoming "M2" chip will be.
+But Apple's previous iPhone processor designs could provide some clues, according to a new report.

 “M2” chip: Performance jump could be high

 The M1 is based on the basic architecture of the A14 and has twice the number of powerful CPU cores (four instead of two) and twice the number of GPU cores (eight instead of four).
-It is, for lack of a better explanation, the 'A14X' that would otherwise be in the iPad Pro.
+It's, for lack of a better explanation, the 'A14X' that would otherwise be found in the iPad Pro.

 Basically, the next generation chip will have twice the number of high-performance cores and twice the number of GPU cores.